melizalab/melizalab-tools/README.md

 ## dlab

-A collection of python code used by the Meliza Lab.
+A collection of python code and scripts used by the Meliza Lab.